vazquezrodjoel/ham-qsl-generator/README.md

 - **Configuration Management**: JSON-based configuration with easy management commands
 - **Font Customization**: Configurable fonts for different sections
 - **Output Control**: Customizable output directory and image quality
+- **Verify for Updates**: Will check for available updates from Github repo

 ## Requirements